codetalkio/codethoughts.io/posts/2023-10-16-the-stack-part-3.md

 - The S3 Bucket will be configured to with encryption and to block public read access.
 - We create a CloudFront distribution, which will serve our assets.
 - The CloudFront distribution will also redirect HTTP to HTTPS, use our domain name and certificate, as well as support HTTP 2 and 3.
+- If enabled via `rewriteUrls`, we will also set up a Lambda@Edge function that will rewrite URLs to `/folder/` -> `/folder/index.html`.
+This is necessary to support the way Next.js generates its files.

 And that's it!
 Your `ui-app` will now live at the root of your domain, e.g. `app.example.com`, and `ui-internal` will live at the subdomain `internal` e.g. `internal.app.example.com`.